Cfomodz/Inbox-Sorter/README.md

 ## Usage

 1. Click **Sign in with Google**
-2. Authorize the app (read-only access to your emails)
+2. Authorize the app (read-only access)
-3. Select how many emails to fetch
-4. Click **Fetch & Sort**
+3. Click **Fetch First 1,000** to load your first batch
+4. View results sorted by sender domain
+5. Click **Load 1,000 More** to fetch additional emails
-5. Click on any domain to expand and see individual emails
+6. Click any domain card to expand and see individual emails
+7. Use **Clear Cache** to start fresh or **Sign Out** when done

+## How It Works

+- Fetches emails in batches of 1,000 with rate limiting to avoid API limits
+- Each batch takes ~3-5 minutes depending on your connection
+- Results are cached locally in `cache/emails.json`
+- Returning to the app loads cached data instantly
+- "Load More" continues from where you left off

 ## Security

 - **Read-only access**: The app only requests permission to read emails, never modify or delete
-- **No storage**: Emails are fetched fresh each time and never stored on any server
+- **Local caching**: Emails are cached on your machine only, never sent to external servers
-- **Session-based**: Your credentials are stored only in your browser session
+- **Session-based**: OAuth credentials stored in browser session only
+- **Cache cleared on logout**: Signing out removes all cached data

 ## Tech Stack